 Refer to How to Apply for information about Support Material.

-Upload a detailed budget which shows each year of activity to the File Upload section of the template.
-Upload notes to budget (including quotes to support major expenses) to the File Upload section of the template.
+Upload a detailed budget which shows each year of activity and notes to budget (including quotes to support major expenses) to the application form.

 Refer to How to Apply for information about application budgets.